Leeward Community College Library

-- No. Copy/print cards can only be used at the campus that issued it.
-This is because of limitations of the technology used by the cards, and because of the way that the costs of providing copying and printing services are paid for in the university system.
+- No. A copy/print card or print account can only be used at the campus that issued it.
+This is because of limitations of the technology, and because of the way that the costs of providing copying and printing services are paid for in the university system.
 Simply put, there's no way for the money that is put onto a card at one campus to be sent to another campus where the copy or printout is actually made.

 - Can I buy or sell my textbooks at the library?

 - No, textbook sales and buy-backs are handled by the campus bookstore.
 You can call them at 455-0205.

 - Can I borrow my textbooks from the library?

 - In most cases, no. The library generally does not purchase textbooks to add to its collection, because they change frequently, and cost more than our book budget can bear.
 Instructors sometimes place copies of textbooks that they own into the Reserve collection, so they can be used in the library, or in some cases, be borrowed for several days.
 To see if your instructor has placed a textbook in the Reserve collection, you can

 If you want to check to see if the library does own a copy of the book you need, you can search the online library catalog, but you need to know the title (and ideally, the author as well) of the book you are looking for.
 Be aware that doing a regular non-reserve search in the online catalog will not find instructor-owned books.

 - Can I borrow books and videos from other UH libraries?